While first responders focus on others, they often neglect their own wellbeing. Read how heroes can become the hero of their own movie.

 First responders see the worst of the worst.
 According to this article on CBC, the latest reports show that one in four paramedics in Canada will develop PTSD in the course of their careers, and the suicide rates amongst paramedics are five times the national average.

-Have you ever topped to ask yourself,
+Have you ever stopped to ask yourself:

 “You spend so much time trying to be the hero in someone else’s movie, when was the last time you were the hero of your own movie?”.